matej-zajacik/witchslayer-novel/RawWitchslayerNovel.md

 # Town Gate

 Reaching the outskirts, I approached a gate.
 Large, iron, heavy gate.
 Wonderful work if you ask me.
 Solid and imposing.
-With a shiny star at the centre above the arch.
+With a shiny star at the center above the arch.
 That was Starham's sigil.
 People here believed they had come from the stars.
 Or rather that their ancestors had.
 No time for history now, even though this town's genesis was quite intriguing.
 Maybe later.

 Below the frame lay a few guards, breathless.
 Resting in the mud at a time like this, with doors agape and demons abound somewhere near, that was a flagrant irresponsibility, my friends!
 I knew, you couldn't hear me any more.
 You gave your lives away, protecting... yourselves, in the first place, I guess.
 But still, your bravery would echo across the centur...

 Wait.
 What was it glistening in the fen?
 I'd be damned!
 A fine dagger!
 Just for me.
 You wouldn't mind me taking it, guardsman Ripped, would you?

 Hmmm.
 Okay, so not as fine as it seemed at first sight.
 Actually, quite the opposite.
 Though I was still glad I had something sharp in my hands now.
 Better than those dirty uncut fingernails of mine.

 Now that I think of it, demons that overpowered those lads don't use weapons.
 Not man's weapons, at least.
 I wonder who, or rather what they were.
 Somehow I was under the impression that I would find out soon enough.
 And something told me it wasn't gonna be just kins, like the one slain back there.

 Something was amiss, though.
 If the brutes were insentient enough to leave weapons behind, why was the gate open? <del>did the guards open the gates to fight them?</del> Beasts cannot open gates by themselves, right?
 So why would the witty sentient guards do?
 To face big angry demons, quite likely large in numbers, if you can just shush behind a solid, fine gate like this?
 I, for one, would not.
 Hell no!
 If my father heard me now...
 Or maybe they were no dumb brutes, and they did carry their own weapons.
 Or the gate was stormed from the other side, and the sentries tried to flee from certain doom.
 Or the storm came from both sides!
 Or maybe I was overspeculating.
 One thing was sure as hell after all -- they seemed to have fled right into the certain doom rather than away from it.

 Past the gate, in a web of streets, alleys and small squares, I found myself amidst chaos.
 A burgess here and there, running for their lives.
 Others watching from the windows, curious, nervous, with horror in their eyes.
 Women screamed somewhere beyond acrid smoke, wallowing around.
-As I closed in on the town centre, I saw carts and other stuff smashed to pieces, trails of blood, a mutilated corpse, and more people running away from something.
+As I closed in on the town center, I saw carts and other stuff smashed to pieces, trails of blood, a mutilated corpse, and more people running away from something.

 And then, then I saw that something.
 A pack of furious kins, tearing some poor soul apart.
 And a pack leader!
 It was still a kin, only much larger.
 Dogs infused with demonic blood.
 Running through their veins, burning in their eyes.
 The red tint was unmistakable.

 This was going to be hard.
 Fucking hard.
 I needed to pick them one by one, so I could face the big one alone.
 If only I had had a crossbow.
 I could have ended the misery of a number of them before they'd even know what hit them.
 Well, I didn't have a crossbow.
 Just a dagger.
 And even that, inferior to anything I ever held in my hands.
 No problemo, though!
-I was a witchslayer, a chosen assassin of foul beasts, a professional killer, an unmatchable fighter of all evils.
+I was a witchslayer, a chosen assassin of foul beasts, a professional killer, an unmatched fighter of all evils.
 I had the patent to get out of any situation, no matter how sticky.
 Or stinky.
 I was the light in the world of darkness.
 And so on and so forth.
 My father's voice playing in my head.
 Well, what a blast!

 He was right in one thing.
 Lamenting never helps.
-So let's analyze what I could really do, there and then, with what I had.
-The books say that kins are dogs and nothing more.
+So let's analyze what I could really do, there and then, with what I had. `Weird sentence.` The books say that kins are dogs and nothing more.
 With just a little tiny alteration.
 A drop of demonic blood in their own blood makes them a lot more vicious, aggressive, and relentless.
 And as it seems, the master of this pack ain't nowhere nearby.
 They were on their own.
 They must have invaded the town with a purpose, under a leadership of someone with power.
 An actual person.
 But now, that leader was out of sight, and the new one was one of their own.
 The big brute.
 Maybe if I slew him quickly, the rest would yield.
 Nah, doubt it.
 They would protect the kill with all the ferocity kins are known for.
 By the way, the kill!

 It was... had been, a woman.
 A fat one.
 Being torn to meaty chunks, not 60 feet away from me.
 Fat was a commodity sought after in these times of cold.
 The dogs knew who to choose.
 I gave them that.
-Thing was, they weren't gonna live long enough to use it, as it was time to avenge the lady.
+Thing was, they weren't gonna live long enough to savor it, as it was time to avenge the lady.

 I moved forward, determined.
 I hoped I knew what I was doing.
 Well, by stating that, it's clear beyond doubt that I had no freaking idea what I was doing.